jnschw/promptGenML/README.md

 ## Responsibility

-When using generative AI in conjunction with PromptML, copyrights and personal rights must be observed.
-PromptML supports this by:
+When using generative AI in conjunction with PromptGenML, copyrights and personal rights must be observed.
+PromptGenML supports this by:

 - **Documenting the original idea** (e.g., using `notes:` and `version:`)
 - **Separating description and generation**: The YAML file is declarative, not executable